vircadia/vircadia-native-core/BUILD_WIN.md

 Install OpenSSL into the Windows system directory, to make sure that QT uses the version that you've just installed, and not some other version.

-###Intel Threading Building Blocks (TBB)

-Download the stable release for Windows from the [Intel Threading Building Blocks website](https://www.threadingbuildingblocks.org/).
-By default, TBB will install to Program Files.
-You can choose to install it wherever you like, including %HIFI_LIB_DIR%.

-You must run `tbbvars.bat` before running cmake so that the find module included with this project will be able to find TBB no matter where you installed it. `tbbvars.bat` is located in the 'bin' folder of your TBB install.
-For a default installation on a 64-bit architechture, tbbvars can be found at `C:/Program Files (x86)/Intel/TBB/bin/tbbvars.bat`.

 ###Zlib

 Download the compiled DLL from the [zlib website](http://www.zlib.net/).
 Extract to %HIFI_LIB_DIR%\zlib.